7Ji/arb/README.md

    - `strict`: consider both deps and makedeps when calculating the dephash, this will result in the most rebuilds, due to possible fake-positive.
    - `loose`: consider only deps when calculating the dephash, fake-positive is less in this case.
    - `none`(default): consider no dep, leave the dephash as 0, and do not consider it when calculating pkgid.
 This will result in fake-negative, as updates of underlying packages that should trigger rebuilds cannot be found.
+ - `home_binds` defines a list of `home_binds` globally, which will be appended to all PKGBUILDs, see below for more details.
+An example case is to bind `.cache/ccache` when you enable `ccache` globally

 The PKGBUILDs could also be defined with advanced options:
 ```